Beuth-Erdelt/DBMS-Benchmarker/README.md

 * `date`: 2 dates in format 'YYYY-mm-dd' - random date in between
 * `firstofmonth`: 2 dates in format 'YYYY-mm-dd' - first of random month in between
 * `year`: 2 years as integers - random year in between
+* `hexcode`: 2 integers - random value in between as hexcode

 For each benchmark run, `{NAME}` is replaced by a (uniformly) randomly chosen value in the range and type given above.
 By `size` we can specify the size of the sample (without replacement).